Package 'iotables'

 values

-The actual values of the table in thousand kunas
+Actual values of the table in thousand kunas.

 t_cols2

-Column labels, following the Eurostat convention with differences.
-CPA_ suffix added to original DZS column names.
+Column labels, following Eurostat conventions.
+A CPA_ suffix was added to original DZS column names.

 t_cols2_lab